Your Neighbourhood Place of Hope

 From the Pastor’s Desk

-Click here to read the passage from Genesis 3, then join us, either in person or online.
+Click here to read Genesis 33, a story of reconciliation between brothers.
+Then come join us—either in person or online—as we explore this together.
 If you want to catch up on any of our past talks, you can check out our videos at YouTube.com/@standrewsnanaimo."

 With you for Christ,